top of page

 While I hoped to experience more of the grunge the city proposed, I walked away as a satisfied hobbyist photographer through the street photography compositions collected through the concrete jungle and the architecture composed in the cityscape.
 Making way for the subway for the trip home, I had to pull off a gritty-like capture.

-A Street Photograph depicts a monochrome image of a Side Street in Sankofa Square, Toronto, Ontario, Canada.
+A Black and White Street Photograph of an Urban Side Street in Sankofa Square, Toronto, Ontario, Canada.

 Grunge & Grit Side Street - Street Photography by Blake Ferguson - Sankofa Square, Toronto